nautobot/nautobot-app-golden-config/docs/dev/dev_adr.md

 ## Dynamic Group

 There was originally a `scope` associated with the project, this was changed to a Dynamic Group to make use of the features within Core.
-There is backwards compatibility for the time being.
+There is backwards compatibility until version 2.0.0.

 ## Management Commands